i-c-stratigraphy/subcommission-cretaceous/pages/news/strati2023.md

 The program of STRATI 2023 also includes two sessions proposed by the Cretaceous Subcommission,<https://strati2023.sciencesconf.org/resource/page/id/8>, they are:

-SC6: Integrated stratigraphy and GSSPs of the Cretaceous System.
+<strong>SC6: Integrated stratigraphy and GSSPs of the Cretaceous System.</strong>

-SC7: Cretaceous palaeoceanography, palaeogeography, biota, climate change and critical events.
+<strong>SC7: Cretaceous palaeoceanography, palaeogeography, biota, climate change and critical events.</strong>

 I invite you and your collaborators to participate and present your researches, and please feel free to contact me for any question regarding the sessions.